-Irish Aid at the Department of Foreign Affairs and Trade, the driving force behind Africa Day celebrations, is Ireland’s official overseas development programme working to reduce global poverty and hunger.
+Irish Aid at the Department of Foreign Affairs, the driving force behind Africa Day celebrations, is Ireland’s official overseas development programme working to reduce global poverty and hunger.

 In addition to celebrating African unity, diversity and the cultural and economic potential of the continent, Irish Aid aims to increase public awareness of Ireland’s overseas development programme, which is strongly focused on sub-Saharan Africa.

 By supporting long term development and providing humanitarian assistance in over eighty countries, on behalf of the Irish people, Irish Aid is helping to build better futures for some of the world’s poorest communities.

 Irish Aid has a number of resources available to help young people discover more about the global justice challenges facing our world and our responsibilities as global citizens.